 About Percheron Horses

-Percheron heavy horses, originally known as Norman
+Percheron heavy horses, originally known as Norman Percheron,

-the district of Perche, to the north and west of Normandy in France.
+of Perche, to the north and west of Normandy in France.

 They never achieved the popularity in England of the Clydesdale

 in the late 1800s – they were believed not to have the strength and stamina of the